Vrend/JDigOrg/README.md

 This Digital Organizer serves to be a simple solution for keeping track of assignments

-If you just want the executable for this then visit: http://www.jorganizer.tk
+If you just want the executable for this then download it here: http://www.mediafire.com/download/7t6g05gm4gei3dg/Digital+Organizer+3.0.zip

 View the shortcuts in the shortcut file